dmitro3/EvmosMetaverseGame/README.md

 - Decentralized finance system with in-app items with evmos
 - Daily game reward as ERC-20 token
 - NFT 1155 as game virtual item
+- Create your virtual world with NFT, Visit and get visited by other players
 - Voice chat with other online players to interact